elastic/azure-marketplace/README.md

 * [Elasticsearch and Kibana deployments on Azure](https://www.elastic.co/blog/elasticsearch-and-kibana-deployments-on-azure)
 * [SAML based Single Sign-On with Elasticsearch and Azure Active Directory](https://www.elastic.co/blog/saml-based-single-sign-on-with-elasticsearch-and-azure-active-directory?blade=tw&hulk=social)

-### X-Pack features
+### Elastic Stack features (formerly known as X-Pack)

-Starting with Elasticsearch, Kibana and Logstash 6.3.0, The template deploys with X-Pack features bundled as part of the deployment, and includes the free features under the [Basic license](https://www.elastic.co/subscriptions) level.
+Starting with Elasticsearch, Kibana and Logstash 6.3.0, The template deploys with Elastic Stack features bundled as part of the deployment, and includes the free features under the [Basic license](https://www.elastic.co/subscriptions) level.
-The [`xpackPlugins`](#x-pack) parameter determines whether a self-generated trial license is applied, offering a trial period of 30 days of the Platinum license features.
+The [`xpackPlugins`](#x-pack) parameter determines whether a self-generated trial license is applied, offering a trial period of 30 days to the Platinum license features.
 A value of `Yes` applies a trial license, a value of `No` applies the Basic license.
+The license level applied determines the Elastic Stack features activated to use.

 For Elasticsearch, Kibana and Logstash prior to 6.3.0, The [`xpackPlugins`](#x-pack) parameter determines whether X-Pack plugins are installed and a self-generated trial license is applied.
 In difference to 6.3.0 however, a value of `No` for `xpackPlugins` means that